Butternut Squash Soup with Bacon

 - 2 bay leaves

-- 1 large butternut squash, about 2 pounds
+- 1 large butternut squash, peeled, seeded and cut into chunks

 In a large pot, heat the butter over medium-high heat and add the onions and bacon.
 Cook, stirring often, until the onions are translucent.
 You don't want them browning.
 Pour in the stock, add the squash, bay leaves and a healthy pinch of salt.
-Bring to a boil.
-Turn the heat to low, cover and simmer gently for an hour.
+You might need a little water to completely submerge the squash.
+Bring to a boil, then turn the heat to low, cover and simmer gently for an hour.
 Stir it once or twice in that time.